Brian-Fairbanks/Daily_Planner/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler
 [Hosted on Github](https://brian-fairbanks.github.io/Daily_Planner/)

 Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+It will also display the ablity to work with 3rd pary API's/Libraries, such as jQuery and Moments to dynamically update the CSS and HTML

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+[Moment.js](https://momentjs.com/) library works with date and time.

 ## User Story